 SCCM ConfigMgr CB How to Install Secondary Site Design Thoughts Configuration Manager Endpoint Manager?
-Installing SCCM Current Branch (CB) secondary server is a straight forward task however we can get into some of the issues.
+Installing SCCM Current Branch (CB) secondary server is a straightforward task; however, we can get into some issues.

 How to Install Secondary Site Design

-Another important point is you can’t throttle the SQL-based replication link between SCCM secondary and primary sites as I explained in the post here (the post talks about SCCM 2012 but still applicable for SCCM CB).
-Remember secondary sites still need NET Framework 3.5 SP1 (or later) !!
+Another important point is you can’t throttle the SQL-based replication link between SCCM secondary and primary sites, as I explained in the post here (the post talks about SCCM 2012 but is still applicable for SCCM CB).
+Remember, secondary sites still need NET Framework 3.5 SP1 (or later) !!
 Some other design topics are discussed in the post here.

 How to Install Secondary Site Design

-To install SCCM CB secondary server, you need to browse through CM console “\Administration\Overview\Site Configuration\Sites“.
-As you can see in the screen capture below, select the SCCM primary server and click on create Secondary Site.
+To install SCCM CB secondary server, you need to browse through the CM console “\Administration\Overview\Site Configuration\Sites“.
+In the screen capture below, select the SCCM primary server and click on create Secondary Site.

-In the page, you have 3 options to get installation source files of SCCM CB secondary site.
-In this scenario as it’s LAB setup I used the 1st option.
-However, I would recommend to use the option 3 when your secondary server is at the end of slow bandwidth connection.
+On the page, you have 3 options to get installation source files of the SCCM CB secondary site.
+In this scenario, as it’s LAB setup, I used the 1st option.
+However, I recommend option 3 when your secondary server is at the end of a slow bandwidth connection.

-1. Copy installation source files over network from parent site server.
+1. Copy installation source files over the network from the parent site server.

 2. Use the source files at the following network location.